Drugs (Prevention of Misuse) Act 1964

-The Drugs (Prevention of Misuse) Act 1964 is an Act of Parliament in the United Kingdom.
-The importation of lysergamide and its derivatives was restricted by this Act.
+The Drugs (Prevention of Misuse) Act 1964 (c.
+64) is an act of Parliament in the United Kingdom.
+The importation of lysergamide and its derivatives was restricted by this act.

-This Act added synthetic amphetamine type drugs to restriction similar to previously restricted drugs such as opium, morphine and cocaine.
+This act added synthetic amphetamine type drugs to restriction similar to previously restricted drugs such as opium, morphine and cocaine.

-The Act was repealed by the Misuse of Drugs Act 1971.
+The act was repealed by the Misuse of Drugs Act 1971.